 You’re probably well-acquainted with the drill.
-You take your pooch out for a walk, and he stops at every lamp post and bush along the way.
+You take your pooch out for a walk, and he stops at every lamppost and bush along the way.
 Sure, it’s annoying.
 Remember that he’s following his nose—literally!
 Besides the obvious scents, there are several others that will attract your pup’s attention.
 Some may even surprise you.

 The sense of smell in dogs is legendary.
 Some research shows that they can even detect the difference in identical twins.
 More remarkable is the growing body of evidence that canines can identify certain cancers in humans.
 If your pooch had his way, he’d have a preference for things that go beyond steak and chicken.

-8 Smells That Dogs Love
+The 8 Smells That Dogs Love

 Some scents are pleasant to canines because of their effect.
 Your dog may not know why he likes vanilla.
 A study published in the journal Applied Animal Behaviour Science found that it had a calming effect on rescue dogs that crosses the line between breeds.
 The pups barked less and engaged in less activity that is typical of stressed animals.

 The same study found a similar effect with coconut.
 The dogs also slept more, an excellent way to recover from stress.
-The interesting thing about the data is that humans received similar health benefits from the scent and consumption of this tropical tree.
+The interesting thing about the data is that humans received similar health benefits from the scent and consumption of this tropical fruit.
 You and your pet are definitely on the same page.
 It certainly doesn’t hurt that coconut tastes good, too.

 This one is something you should keep in mind when you’re training your puppy.
 Another study published in Applied Animal Behaviour Science showed that dogs were more likely to interact with toys scented with the soothing scent of lavender.
 That’s helpful to know when trying to teach your pet to play with his chewie and not the furniture.
+But be aware that lavender is toxic to dogs when consumed.

 4. Dead Things